 The sperm and eggs of a couple can be used during IVF.
 Eggs, sperm, or embryos from a known or unknown donor may also be involved.
 Someone who has an embryo implanted in their uterus, known as a gestational carrier, may be employed in certain situations.

-If you’re considering affordable, high-quality fertility treatment, IVF in Iran is an increasingly popular choice due to its advanced clinics, expert specialists, and competitive costs.
+If you’re considering affordable, high-quality fertility treatment, IVF in Iran is an increasingly popular choice due to its advanced clinics, expert specialists, and competitive costs, especially for couples researching how to prepare for IVF internationally.

 How can I prepare my body for IVF?

 Getting your body ready for IVF can make a significant difference in your overall experience and potentially improve outcomes.
-An IVF diet and/or IVF preparation diet, as well as physical, emotional, and lifestyle preparation, are all components of a well-rounded strategy.
+An IVF diet and/or IVF preparation diet, as well as physical, emotional, and lifestyle preparation, are all components of a well-rounded strategy for those wondering how to prep for IVF.
 In the following, there’s a detailed guide to know how to prepare for IVF:

 Diet

 When preparing for pregnancy, it’s vital to maintain a healthy, balanced IVF preparation diet.
 This also applies if you are doing IVF.
 Following a Mediterranean diet may help IVF results, according to some data.
-Such a diet:
+Such a diet supports proper preparation for IVF and includes:

 Try to limit your intake of caffeine and avoid alcohol and smoking.
-These adjustments can help increase your chances of IVF success.
+These adjustments can help increase your chances of IVF success and are essential when learning how to prepare for IVF.
 Caffeine may reduce the success of your IVF procedure.
 Avoiding caffeine entirely or consuming no more than 200 mg (two cups) each day is the best course of action.

 To lower the risk of low birthweight and pregnancy loss, try to limit yourself to this amount or less if you become pregnant.